Hybrid Work Model Examples: How Leading Companies Are Making It Work

 Enhanced Asynchronous Collaboration Platforms

-- Persistent chat threads that maintain context across conversations
+- Persistent chat threads maintaining conversation context

-- Collaborative whiteboards that enable real-time co-creation across distributed teams
+- Collaborative whiteboards enabling real-time co-creation

 Employee Experience and Well-being Technologies